mondora/ddp.js/README.md

-###new DDP(url, Socket, dontConnect, dontReconnect)
+###new DDP(options)

 Returns a new DDP instance.

+Available options are:

-- `url`: the location of the websocket server.
+- `endpoint`: the location of the websocket server.
 Its format depends on the type of socket you are using.

-- `Socket`: the constructor function that will be used to construct the socket.
+- `SocketConstructor`: the constructor function that will be used to construct the socket.
 Meteor (currently the only DDP server available) supports websockets and SockJS sockets.
 So, practically speaking, this means that on the